flukehan/MixERP/docs/user-guide/core-concepts/scrud-factory.md

 #Working with ScrudFactory

 ScrudFactory is one of the various core modules of MixERP which facilitates rapid application development (RAD).
-ScrudFactory provides a common and consistent user interface, which helps you efficiently get you job done.
+ScrudFactory provides a common and consistent user interface, which helps you efficiently get your job done.

 #View Panel